Rishabh672003/Programming-Notes/OOP/OOP-intro.md

 OOP stands for Object-Oriented Programming.
 It is a programming paradigm that organizes code around objects, which are instances of classes that encapsulate data and behavior.
-In OOP, objects are the building blocks of programs, and they interact with each other through methods, messages, and inheritance.
+In OOP, objects are the building blocks of programs, and they interact through methods, messages, and inheritance.

 ## Why should you use OOP?